johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 ## Update Linux Firmware

 ⚠️ As of March 14, 2025, bluetooth may be broken on some newer firmware releases.
-Hopefully this will be fixed soon.
+See the "Bluetooth Fix" section for a fix.

 If you can install the latest firmware, this is likely to fix some or all issues: